SirMekus/ego/README.md

 Once you know the typical request parameters required by [Flutterwave](https://developer.flutterwave.com/reference/introduction-1), you can just plug them in directly into the appropriate method discussed above and use it straight away.

 The following methods are available for Flutterwave in this package:
 - All the methods defined in the interface

+## Stripe
+Once you know the typical request parameters required by [Stripe](https://docs.stripe.com/api?lang=curl), you can just plug them in directly into the appropriate method discussed above and use it straight away.

+The following methods are available for Stripe in this package:
+- All the methods defined in the interface

 ## Webhook Strategy